dghosef/dghosef.github.io/index.md

 # Joseph Tan

 ## Hi all
-Joseph Tan here.
+Joe here.
 I enjoy making computers do cool stuff, playing the piano and guitar, all things soccer, and messing around with my two wonderful dogs.
 I'm currently studying computer science at Stanford University.
 [Here](resume.pdf) is a link to my resume.

 ## Technical Projects